redhat-developer/developers.redhat.com/README.md

 If you are on a mac then brew is required to install some dependant packages.
 Brew is like apt-get or yum for mac.
 [Follow their instructions](http://brew.sh/) and make sure that `brew doctor` completes without error.
 ### Docker
 Follow the instructions to install the latest docker for your system [here] (https://docs.docker.com/installation/).
 It's unlikely you will want to use the packages provided by your system (e.g. from yum or apt) as they will be too far out of date.

+Once you have Docker installed and set up you can have a look at the common developer tasks and how they can be managed with Docker [HERE](_docker/README.md)

 ### Docker Compose
 OSX: Docker compose will have been installed as part of the docker toolbox.